CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 Hardware projects are awesome and you will always get mad props for doing one!

-We keep an ideas list at <a href="https://ideas.covhack.org/">https://ideas.covhack.org/</a>

 Regarding how much you should be able to get done:

 * As a rule of thumb, you aren't going to get anything more done that what you'd be able to do in two normal work days.